Vegetable and Barley Soup

 Instructions

-- PREPARE VEGETABLES AND SAUTE: Cut onions, carrots, celery and butternut squash into 2 inch pieces.
-Vegetables will be processed in two batches in food processor.
-(Alternatively, all vegetables can be chopped by hand.)
-First, process garlic until finely chopped, then add onions and pulse into small pieces.
+- PREPARE VEGETABLES AND SAUTE: Cut onions, carrots, celery and butternut squash into 2 inch/5 cm pieces.
+Process vegetables in two batches in food processor.
+(Alternatively, dice all vegetables into small pieces.) °First, process garlic until finely chopped, then add onions and pulse into small pieces.
 In large pot, heat oil on medium heat.
-Add onions and garlic to pot and saute.
-Second, pulse carrots, celery and butternut squash into a small dice (it's fine if a few pieces are larger).
-Add to pot and saute another 5 minutes.
+Add onions and garlic to pot and sauté for 3-4 minutes. °Second, pulse carrots, celery and butternut squash into a small dice (it's fine if a few pieces are larger).
+Add to pot and sauté another 5 minutes.

 - COOK SOUP: Stir in tomato paste.
 Add broth, barley, beans and all seasonings.
 Stir.
 Bring to boil.
-Cover, then lower heat and simmer for 50-60 minutes until barley is tender and fluffy.
+Cover, then lower heat and simmer for 50-60 minutes until barley is tender and fluffy.1/4 cup tomato paste, 8 cups vegetable broth, Note 2, 1 cup pearl barley, Note 3, 1 teaspoon dried thyme, 1 teaspoon dried basil, 1/2 teaspoon onion powder, 1 cup canned white kidney beans, Note 4

-- Vegetables: In addition to (or to replace) the carrots, butternut squash and spinach in the recipe, other good options are parsnips, celeriac, green beans, pumpkin, sweet potatoes.
-You can also saute mushrooms or celery with the onions.
+- Vegetable options: parsnips, celeriac, green beans, pumpkin, sweet potatoes.
+You can also sauté mushrooms or celery with the onions.
 Or add cauliflower or zucchini about 10 minutes before the end of cooking.

-- Broth: Good brands for vegetarian broth are: Brodo, Zoup, Better Than Bouillon sous base (mixed with water) and Swanson's Organic Vegetable Broth.
-If you're not a vegetarian, you can use chicken broth or bouillon cubes instead.
-You can also substitute 4 cups of broth with a 28-ounce can of diced tomatoes if you like.
+- Good brands of vegetable broth: Based on a taste test by Epicurious, the best brands are: Brodo, Zoup, Better Than Bouillon soup base (mixed with water) and Swanson’s Organic Vegetable Broth.
+If you’re not a vegetarian, you can use chicken broth, bouillon cubes or base.
+You can also substitute 4 cups/1 liter of broth with a 28-ounce/826 ml can of diced tomatoes if you like.

-- Beans: Use any cooked beans for this recipe.
-I like white kidney beans or cannellini, but chick peas, pinto beans and red kidney beans would be good too.
+- Bean options: Use any cooked beans for this recipe.
+I prefer white beans like white kidney beans or cannellini, but chickpeas, pinto beans and red kidney beans would be good too.

 Nutrition